 We want to investigate just how high their fees are, how much public money is being spent on the services of the Big Four and if this has increased in recent years.

-These firms are also registered lobbyists and over the past five years have lobbied the Government over 100 times between them.
+These firms are also registered lobbyists and since 2016 have lobbied the Government over 100 times between them.
 We want to find out what the relationship is between these firms and the Government and how influential they are in terms of policy decisions.

 Some staff within these firms have also been appointed to public positions.
 Most recently, a consultant from EY was appointed to oversee the ramping-up of Covid-19 testing and contact tracing.
 We want to look into how prevalent these public appointments are.